sframe-wg/sframe/draft-ietf-sframe-enc.md

 If a ciphertext fails to decrypt because there is no key available for the KID in the SFrame header, the client MAY buffer the ciphertext and retry decryption once a key with that KID is received.
+If a ciphertext fails to decrypt for any other reason, the client MUST discard the ciphertext.

 ## Cipher Suites